 Ancient History Tour

 Travel back in time with Eurail and uncover the wonders of the world!
-The Ancient History Tour shows you the archaeological highlights of Italy and Greece, from the ruins of Pompeii to the slopes of Mount Olympus.
+The Ancient History Tour shows you the archaeological highlights of Italy and Greece, from Pompeii's ruins to Mount Olympus's slopes.

 1. Rome, Italy